 This is a decent area to try for service and there will be National Park Service employees around to help if you're lost or have a question!

-Not specifically for Trail Ridge Road.
+There is not a fee specific for Trail Ridge Road.
 The Rocky Mountain National Park entry pass and timed entry reservation are all you need.
 You can check out current rates at the National Park Service's website.

 If your itinerary allows it - be sure to drive the entire length of Trail Ridge Road from Estes Park to Grand Lake.

 This is the only way to ensure you see everything Rocky Mountain has to offer (don't forget to take a Bear Lake Corridor detour)!
 Bear Lake Corridor is home to many of RMNP's best hikes including Nymph, Dream and Emerald Lakes!
+If you aren't familiar with that circuit, check out my video covering the hike to Emerald Lake on YouTube.

 This drive (without any stops) will take about 90 minutes in each direction.
 If it's your first or only time passing through the park, you might want to budget an extra hour to make a few stops at pullouts along the road.
+Be sure to check out places like the Alpine Visitor Center, Lake Irene Picnic Area and Tundra Communities Trailhead!

 Past that, budget additional time if you plan to break for lunch or do some hiking.

-Are There Bathrooms Along Trail Ridge Road?
+Are there bathrooms along Trail Ridge Road?

 You'll actually find restrooms (of the outhouse variety) quite frequently along Trail Ridge Road.
 If you're entering from the Fall River entrance there are some higher quality facilities at the welcome center, take advantage of that before venturing into the mountains!